 Are you tired of listening to your family tell you why something won’t work?
 Or maybe you’re exhausted from hearing their opinions on what you should do?
-We all have that special someone in our family that likes to control everyone and everything.
-Even if they’re well-intentioned, it can be tiring and frustrating to deal with their constant stream of comments.
+We all have that special someone in our family who likes to control everything.
+Even if they’re well-intentioned, dealing with their constant stream of comments can be tiring and frustrating.
 So how do we deal with it?
 What can we do to stop them from taking all our energy and possibly our enthusiasm?
 Boundaries.
 This is where it’s at.
-When I learned how to set boundaries with controlling family members my life and my self-esteem changed.
+When I learned how to set boundaries with controlling family members, my life and self-esteem changed.
 I felt more empowered to make decisions for myself and stand my ground.
 So let’s get you empowered too with these simple ideas on how to set boundaries with controlling family members

 1. Trust yourself

-When we have a controlling family member, who we’re used to listening to all the time, the hardest part in setting boundaries with them is that we feel we need their voice.
-This comes from a lack of trust within ourselves.
+When we have a controlling family member, who we’re used to listening to all the time, the most challenging part in setting boundaries with them is that we feel we need their voice.
+But, again, this comes from a lack of trust within ourselves.

-I spent years listening to many controlling family members purely because I felt they knew what was best for me, better than what I did.
+I spent years listening to many controlling family members because I felt they knew what was best for me, better than what I did.
 My trust was found externally in their opinions and thoughts.
-This led me to constantly second guess myself and make decisions that never truly sat with me.
-I’m trying to think of one example here but if I’m being honest with you there’s probably too many to count.
+Unfortunately, this led me to constantly second guess myself and make decisions that never honestly sat with me.
+I’m trying to think of one example here, but if I’m being honest with you, there are probably too many to count.

 These decisions would range from small decisions like where to go to buy something up to big decisions about my career.
 I had a parent who was quite controlling and would consistently tell me what I needed to do and what I was good at.
 The problem was, I never actually knew for myself because I didn’t listen to myself ever.
 Not when I trusted their voice over mine.

-When setting boundaries with controlling family members the first step is to bring your trust back to you.
+When setting boundaries with controlling family members, the first step is to bring your trust back to you.
 Trust that you know what’s best for you.
-Unless we’re able to generate that trust in ourselves, it’s challenging to set boundaries with controlling family members because we always feel we need their voice instead of ours.
+Unless we can generate that trust in ourselves, it’s challenging to set boundaries with controlling family members because we always feel we need their voice instead of ours.

 2. Start taking small action on your voice

-A key part of setting boundaries with controlling family members is taking small action on our voice and building that trust within ourselves.
+A crucial part of setting boundaries with controlling family members is taking small action on our voice and building that trust within ourselves.

-The first action I took when it came to setting boundaries with controlling family members was little no’s.
+The first action I took when setting boundaries with controlling family members was a little no’s.
 I had a family member walk in one day and start giving me the usual advice on my career and what I should do.
 While I was quivering in my boots, I said no. That I was following the way that currently felt right for me.

-Start talking small action on the voice that you know is there, behind all the opinions and expectations of the controlling family members around us.
-These small steps are like us building a little picket fence for ourselves which are our boundaries.
-Each picket, each piece of the fence is every time you choose your own voice and take a small action to honour that.
+Start taking small action on the voice you know is there, behind all the opinions and expectations of the controlling family members around us.
+These small steps are like us building a little picket fence for ourselves, which are our boundaries.
+Each picket, each piece of the fence, is every time you choose your voice and take a small action to honour that.

-3. Their response to your boundaries aren’t your problem
+3. Their response to your boundaries isn’t your problem

-When I first told my family member no there was a lot of anger and frustration and I had a choice.
-I could’ve pulled that picket out and throw it away OR I could make the decision not to personalize their feelings.
+When I first told my family member no, there was a lot of anger and frustration, and I had a choice.
+I could’ve pulled that picket out and thrown it away, OR I could decide not to personalize their feelings.

-With this family member, I understood that I had spent years taking their advice.
-But I also realised that most of those years, I wasn’t happy or fully myself.
+I understood that I had spent years taking their advice with this family member.
+But I also realized that I wasn’t happy or fully myself for most of those years.
 So I decided to honour my boundary and not personalize their response to it because I understood that it wasn’t about me – it was about them.
 It was their concerns with control or lack thereof that was creating their behaviour, not my boundary.

-I’ll be honest with you, when it comes to setting boundaries with controlling family members it can go one of two ways.
-They can either chuck a fuss and get angry, to which we can walk away and not personalize it.
-OR they can initially be surprised by it but then respect it and the relationship can grow in new ways.
+I’ll be honest with you, when it comes to setting boundaries with controlling family members, it can go one of two ways.
+They can either chuck a fuss or get angry, so we can walk away and not personalize it.
+OR they can initially be surprised by it but then respect it, and the relationship can grow in new ways.

 Either way, once we’ve set our boundaries and communicated our needs fairly, that’s the only thing we can truly control.
-Their behaviour and choices in response to that boundary are not our problem.
-The key relationships in my life have only grown when I’ve set boundaries.
+Their behaviour and choices in response to that boundary are not our problems.
+The key relationships in my life have only grown when I’ve set limits.

 4. Keep your expectations realistic

-When we’re setting boundaries with controlling family members it’s also important to understand who that person is.
-For example, with my dad I knew that setting boundaries was never going to work for him.
+When setting boundaries with controlling family members, it’s also essential to understand who that person is.
+For example, with my Dad, I knew that setting boundaries would never work for him.
 He would constantly attempt to overstep them with frustration and anger.
 That doesn’t mean that our boundaries are wrong or shouldn’t be there.
-For me it just meant I needed to be realistic about the type of person he was.
-Some controlling family members will not be able to cope with your boundaries and the relationship may stop there.
-It’s important to remember that we can only ask of people what they can do.
-If a controlling family member cannot respect your boundaries or come to terms with them, then it may be a case of letting the relationship go.
+It just told me I needed to be realistic about the type of person he was.
+Some controlling family members will not be able to cope with your boundaries, and the relationship may stop there.
+It’s important to remember that we can only ask people what they can do.
+If a controlling family member cannot respect your boundaries or come to terms with them, it may be a case of letting the relationship go.

-This is the most challenging part of setting boundaries with controlling family members because no matter who they are, we love them.
-We want them to understand that this is a choice we’re making out of respect for ourselves.
+This is the most challenging part of setting boundaries with controlling family members because we love them no matter who they are.
+We want them to understand that this is a choice we make out of respect for ourselves.
 However, sometimes understanding who someone is and accepting that they can’t make these changes is about being realistic.

 Keep your expectations realistic about the person you’re dealing with.
-I knew my Dad wouldn’t cope with the boundaries but I set them anyway and stuck by them because they were important to my mental and emotional wellbeing.
-I reminded myself consistently not to be frustrated that he didn’t understand or except this and to be realistic about the person he was.
+I knew my Dad wouldn’t cope with the boundaries, but I set them anyway and stuck by them because they were important to my mental and emotional wellbeing.
+I reminded myself consistently not to be frustrated that he didn’t understand or accept this and to be realistic about the person he was.
 I didn’t expect him to be anyone different, no matter how much I wanted him to be.
-Each of these steps are important to building boundaries with controlling family members.
-The most important part here is that we remember not to personalise their response, keep our expectations realistic and find our voice.
-Taking these actions have helped me to create a life that truly feels like mine.
+Each of these steps is important to building boundaries with controlling family members.
+The most important part here is that we remember not to personalize their response, keep our expectations realistic and find our voice.
+These actions have helped me create a life that truly feels like mine.
 I hope you find the same in taking these steps too.